Clubs and Organizations

 The Spanish Club at Lee-Scott Academy serves to educate students about the cultures of the Hispanic world through social gatherings and meetings.

-Senior High SGA officers are elected each spring for the next year by students in grades 9-11.
-Class officers are elected in the fall.
-Senior High SGA members mentor new students in grades 10-12, organize all homecoming activities, and coordinate and participate in a variety of community service projects including a school-wide canned food drive, Samaritan's Purse Shoebox project, Toys for Tots and other projects chosen annually.
-The LSA Fall Mum Sale is the major fundraising project for Senior High SGA.
+The Junior High and Senior High SGA officers are elected each spring and class officers are elected in the fall.
+SGA members organize all homecoming activities, and coordinate and participate in a variety of community service projects including adopting the Auburn station four firehouse, a school-wide canned food drive, Samaritan's Purse Operation Christmas Child, Toys for Tots, Ronald McDonald House and other projects chosen annually.
+The LSA Fall Mum Sale is the major fundraising project for SGA.

 The Technology Team is divided into three teams: Elementary, Junior High and High School.
 Each team competes with other AISA schools for the State Championship at the Technology Fair in each of the following categories: Applications, Multimedia, Web Pages, Computer Graphics, and for the high school team, Programming.
 Work is done during computer classes and some after school.